Integrable systems, toric degenerations and Okounkov bodies: Introduction

-\begin{Th*}[B] the projection map $\pi: \X \to \c$ does not have any critical points on the smooth locus of $X_0$.
-Then the integrable system in Theorem A generates a torus action {on $U \subset X$}.
-Moreover, the inverse image {$\mu^{-1}(\Delta^0)$ of the interior of $\Delta$ under the moment map $\mu: X \to \r^n$ of the integrable system} lies in the open subset $U \subset X$. \end{Th*}
+We note that: \begin{itemize} \item[(i)] For Theorem (A) part (1), we do not need to assume that $X_0$ is a toric variety and that the K\"ahler form $\omega_0$ is torus-invariant. \item[(ii)] Theorem (A) still holds (with the same proof) if the special fiber $X_0$ is a union of toric varieties and hence possibly reducible as a variety.
+In this case the moment image will be a union of convex polytopes. \end{itemize}

-We now explain our main results in Part 2, where we apply Theorems A and B to the toric degenerations associated to valuations and Newton-Okounkov bodies.
+We now explain our main result in Part 2, where we apply Theorem A to the toric degenerations associated to valuations and Newton-Okounkov bodies.
 The theory of Newton-Okounkov bodies is newer than that of toric degenerations and integrable systems, and was initiated by Okounkov \cite{Okounkov1, Okounkov2} and further developed by Kaveh and Khovanskii \cite{KKh1, KKh2} and also independently by Lazarsfeld and Mustata \cite{LM}.
 The notion of a Newton-Okounkov body associated to a projective variety far generalizes the notion of Newton polytope of a projective toric variety.

-Let $X$ be an $n$-dimensional projective variety equipped with a very ample line bundle $\lb$ and let $R$ denote the corresponding homogeneous coordinate ring.
+Let $X$ be a smooth $n$-dimensional projective variety equipped with a very ample line bundle $\lb$ and let $R$ denote the corresponding homogeneous coordinate ring.
 Let $v: \c(X) \setminus \{0\} \to \z^n$ be a valuation with one-dimensional leaves (see Definition~\ref{def-valuation}) on the space of rational functions $\c(X)$ on $X$, and let $S = S(R)$ denote the corresponding value semigroup in $\n \times \z^n$ (see Equation~\eqref{eq:definition S}).
-We also let $\Delta = \Delta(R)$ denote the \textbf{Okounkov body} (also called Newton-Okounkov body) corresponding to $R$ and $v$ (Definition~\ref{def-Ok-body}).
-With this notation in place we may state the main results of Part 2 (Theorems~\ref{th-C} and \ref{th-D}).
+We also let $\Delta = \Delta(R)$ denote the \textbf{Newton-Okounkov body} (also called Okounkov body) corresponding to $R$ and $v$ (Definition~\ref{def-Ok-body}).
+Fix a Hermitian structure $H$ on $\lb$ and let $\omega$ denote the associated K\"ahler structure on $X$, induced from the Kodaira embedding to $\p(H^0(X,\lb)^*)$ and the Fubini-Study form on $\p(H^0(X,\lb)^*)$ determined by $H$.
+With this notation in place we may state the main result of Part 2 (Theorem~\ref{th-B}).